MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 Idle Mode
 ---------

-When the platform has no activity to execute, it calls the ``LLMJVM_IMPL_idleVM`` function, which is assumed to put the RTOS task of the platform into a sleep state. ``LLMJVM_IMPL_wakeupVM`` is called to wake up the platform task.
-When the platform task really starts to execute again, it calls the ``LLMJVM_IMPL_ackWakeup`` function to acknowledge the restart of its activity.
+When the Core Engine has no activity to execute, it calls the ``LLMJVM_IMPL_idleVM`` function, which is assumed to put the Core Engine RTOS task into a sleep state. ``LLMJVM_IMPL_wakeupVM`` is called to wake up the Core Engine RTOS task.
+When the Core Engine RTOS task really starts to execute again, it calls the ``LLMJVM_IMPL_ackWakeup`` function to acknowledge the restart of its activity.

 Time
 ----

-The platform defines two times:
+The Core Engine defines two times:

 -  the application time: the difference, measured in milliseconds, between the current time and midnight, January 1, 1970, UTC.